ranibasna/Reproducible-research-with-R-/docs/conda.md

 * initiate a git repository and git clone our our project using the following command

         git clone https://github.com/ranibasna/Reproducible-research-with-R-.git
-        # if  you are using an ssh client then clone with using ssh
+        # if  you are using an ssh client then clone using ssh

 * Go a head and run the following command within your current directory